fuwaneko/node-protobuf/README.md

 ## Issues

-* There is no check for required fields present while serializing
+* There is no check for required fields present when serializing

+## Roadmap

++ Add support for serializing and parsing int64 from/to JS String
++ Add asynchronous serialize and parse
++ Refactor code to make it more readable
++ Add check for required fields present when serializing

 ## Changelog